 sudo mkfs -t ext4 /dev/sdc1

-Next you must have a directory available to mount the new file system.
-As an example, type the following command to make a new directory for mounting the drive, and then enter the account password:
+Create a directory to mount the new file system.
+As an example, type the following command, and then type the account password:

 sudo mkdir /datadrive